Public Waters Inventory Update Project

 Project goals

 Correct the Inventory: The Public Water Inventory Update Project addresses known errors identified by the DNR.
 Key updates include adding trout streams and tributaries identified since the 1990s, and correcting classification errors found during the 2016 Buffer Protection Map initiative.
-Additional review of other DNR-identified errors (original inventory omissions or potential removals) are included.
+Review will include other DNR-identified errors.

 Support Water Protection: Help landowners, agencies, and local governments better understand and manage water resources.

-Clarify Regulations: Ensure compliance with state laws, including Minnesota’s Buffer Law, which requires vegetative buffers to protect water quality.
+Clarify Regulations: Ensure compliance with state laws, including Minnesota’s Buffer Law, which requires public waters to have vegetative buffers to protect water quality.

 About the PWI